Spica-Vir/HPC-job-submission/ARCHER2-Job-Submission/README.md

 ### Multiple jobs and 'X' command

-The 'X' command allows the maximum flexibility for users to define a PBS job.
+The 'X' command allows the maximum flexibility for users to define a batch job.
 Taking CRYSTAL17 as the example, using `Xcrys17` can sequentially run multiple jobs.
 The following code illustrates how to integrate SCF and band calculations of mgo into a single slurm file:

 ``` console
 ~$ Xcrys17 -name mgo-band -nd 1 -x pcrys -in mgo.d12 -wt 01:00 -ref no -x pprop -in band.d3 -wt 00:30 -ref mgo